 Miss I– explained that I was chosen because of the way I could connect with my viewers.
 (I probably went artist/spoken poet mode.)
-The only problem they had with me was my glasses.
+The only problem they had with me was my glasses (without which I couldn’t be able to see the words on the teleprompter).
 They thought my spectacles identified me as a snob (it was probably just my angled brows and red lips), but before we were dismissed, Miss I– promised she would see to it that they helped me get contacts.

 The following day Miss I– called, informing me that they couldn’t provide the contacts.
-She proposed that I take an advance payment (which would be the cost three tapings).
-Take note that there was not a breath of protest on my end, yet I was explicitly warned of facing the threat of being permanently discharged from the show if I did not act upon their disapproval of my evident eye-wear.
+She proposed that I take an advance payment (which would be the cost of three tapings).
+Take note that there was not a breath of protest on my end, yet I was warned of being permanently discharged if I did not act upon their disapproval of my evident eye-wear.
 I asked if I could use an ear-prompter instead, but they didn’t have one.
 I considered their offer over lunch, and with my parents’ advice, turned it down: I was going to work for the lenses instead.
 Ad interim, I would memorize the text.
-The main producer wanted concise script; thus, it shouldn’t be too difficult at all.
+The main producer wanted us to script; thus, it shouldn’t be too difficult at all.

 Miss I– also informed me that the shooting would be delayed for two weeks.
 I would now be having an already scheduled gig on the night before the taping, but it was okay.
 I accepted the job; I was obliged to give out the best I could for the first taping, and I would.